 "It's not all about you," as they say.
 This applies to many areas of life, but it is particularly true if your hearing isn't what it used to be.
 You might think your hearing loss only affects you, but consider this: Is your hearing loss causing problems in your relationship?

 Hearing loss does not occur in a vacuum.
-It affects not only the person with hearing loss, but all of those surrounding him.
-Studies show that untreated hearing loss can negatively impact our relationships with family and friends and particularly with those closest to us, i.e. our romantic partners.
+Studies show that untreated hearing loss can negatively impact our relationships with family and friends and particularly with those closest to us, such as our romantic partners.

-According to the Center for Hearing and Communication, over 48 million people in the U.S. have hearing loss.
-The problem is that only 1 out of 4 people who need them actually wear hearing aids.
+According to the Hearing Loss Association of America (HLAA), more than 48 million people in the U.S. have hearing loss.
+The problem is that only 1 out of 4 people who need them wear hearing aids.
 That means 75 percent of those with hearing loss are putting their relationships at risk.
 And the research bears that out: A 2009 British study revealed that out of 1,500 people with hearing loss surveyed, 44 percent reported that their hearing loss had caused relationships with their partner, friends or family to suffer.
-And 34 percent reported that the breakdown in communication had actually brought about loss of relationships, including marriages.
+And 34 percent reported the breakdown in communication had actually brought about loss of relationships, including marriages.

 Day to day communication among couples, whether about important matters or those that seem trivial, are the cornerstone of a healthy relationship.
-Hearing loss can cause those small but important reflections and events, seemingly insignificant at first glance, to be lost.
+Hearing loss can cause those small but important interactions to be lost.
 When communication breaks down, frustration creeps in.
 That frustration can lead to resentment, which leads to further breakdown in communication and intimacy.
 The result?
 A sense of loneliness and isolation for both partners.